-For the past five years, since the release of the exceptionally successful yet execrable film The Imitation Game which grossed $234 million on a $14 million budget, this is the image of Alan Turing that most people who saw the film seem to remember.
+Since the release of the exceptionally successful yet execrable 2014 film The Imitation Game which grossed $234 million on a $14 million budget, this is the image of Alan Turing that most people who saw the film seem to remember.

 Once a giant, a scientific genius who helped win WWII, now a pale, frail, flailing 41-year-old man, still shuffling about in his pajamas in the middle of the day and weeping hysterically because he’s been broken physically, emotionally, and psychologically by the drug a judge ordered him to take and by his government who stepped on him like an insect when they learned he was homosexual; begging visiting former colleague and brief fiancee Joan Clarke not to let “them” take the huge computer in his living room, the one he calls “Christopher” after his deceased boyhood love.

 The news you care about, reported on by the people who care about you:

 “If I don’t continue my treatment they’ll take him away from me.”

 There are a few problems with this scene: Clarke never visited him at his home; he never called any of the computers he worked with “Christopher”; the University of Manchester for which he was then working had nothing to do with his hormone “treatment”; it’s insane to imagine they would put their big computer in his home.

 But the larger problem is that Turing was not broken; not by the police, not by the court, not by the British government.
 Those who believe he was are expressing subjective opinion not objective fact.
 And one must ask why some seem to want to believe he was.